Elering/estfeed-datahub-docs/eng/12-metering-data.md

 **Metering data search**

 In the new API request, an additional attribute `Purpose` is introduced.
 The purpose of the request should be specified, for example whether the request is made for billing purposes or for querying own metering points.
 Initially, adding this value does not affect the response, but in the future it will also influence the response.
-The purpose of this change is to make API queries faster.
+The purpose of this change is to make API queries faster and support querying by multiple metering point EIC codes.
 Energy service provider should not add the purpose to the request.

 Possible purposes in the open supplier role:
 - `OPEN_SUPPLY` – the primary way for open suppliers to query metering data
 - `PORTFOLIO` – querying metering data as a balance responsible party
 - `BILLING` – querying data for billing purposes

-Possible purposes in metering point manager rola:
+Possible purposes in metering point manager role:
 - `OWN_MP_MANAGEMENT` – querying data of own metering points
 - `OTHER` – querying data of other metering points